 - 2 tablespoons tomato paste or ¼ cup tomato sauce

-- 1½ tablespoons Kabsa spice mix prepared earlier
+- 1½ tablespoons Kabsa spice mix recipe above

 - 3 carrots grated or shredded, 150g